jakobib/angularjs2014/angularjs-library-services.md

 query search suggestions and autocomplete services via HTTP [@Clinton2006].
 Suggestion services are provided by many search applications as "typeahead".
-The method can also be used for instance by recommendation services [@Voss2008] and to support support tagging with controlled vocabularies [@Nagaya2011].
+The method can also be used for instance by recommendation services [@Voss2008] and to support tagging with controlled vocabularies [@Nagaya2011].

 ![Typeahead via OpenSearch Suggestions](typeahead.jpg)